beabfc/afkdisplay/README.md

 - Added a placeholder **%afkdisplay:time%** so that you can get the Time/Date when someone went AFK, with configuration for a format prefix.
 - Added a placeholder **%afkdisplay:reason%** so that you can port the Afk Reason for why someone went AFK, with configuration for a format prefix.
 - [RENAME] renamed the **'%player:afk%**' placeholder to **'%afkdisplay:afk%'** based on PatBox's feedback.
 They prefer that people use **'mod_name:<example>'** for their mods.
-- Added a special configuration option 'prettyDuration' to configure the AFK Duration in a more human-readable format.
+- Added a special configuration option 'prettyDuration' to configure the AFK Duration in a more human-readable format, instead of the default (HH:mm:ss.mss) Apache format, each method has it's advantages though. ([Styled Nicknames](https://modrinth.com/mod/styled-nicknames) or [Styled Chat](https://modrinth.com/mod/styled-chat) comes to mind here)
 - Added several mod / data pack conflict warnings for administrator's to help them make better decisions on what mods they want to install.

 ## Original README: